 Although we can offer an ‘off the shelf’ experience, we prefer to meet with teachers and discuss their students’ specific needs.
 We want to provide the best experience possible and explore authentic opportunities that empower students to take action within the city and in their own communities.
 We welcome the opportunity to attend teacher planning meetings or to help facilitate workshops with staff.

-Explore your city, engage with Gap Filler and hear how and why projects are created.
-Learn about the different ways we develop projects for and with a wide range of community organisations.
+Explore the city, engage with Gap Filler and hear how and why projects are created.

 Connect & Participate offers an opportunity to visit a range of projects or take an in-depth look at one or a combination of projects, apply creative and critical thinking skills and interact with the project.